 This is a very good question and one that needs a lot of consideration.

 Key Person Insurance provides the business with a lump sum payment should the insured life pass away or become critically ill.

 The aim of the cash benefit is to keep the business on the straight and narrow during difficult times.

 Valuing Individuals for Keyman Insurance

 The value you place on losing a key person should reflect the loss in profits to the business.
-For instance the key person cover might equal the amount of profit typically generated by a sales director.
+For example, key person cover might equal the amount of profit typically generated by a sales director.

-Additional costs that may well occur can also be included such as the costs associated with finding, hiring and training another individual to the same standard.
+You can also include additional costs you may incur, such as those associated with finding, hiring and training another individual to the same standard.

-For any organisation considering business protection it is important to ensure any provisions made are adequate.
-We have a range of calculators which we can work though with you to help you choose a suitable level of cover for your key members of staff.
+The team at Drewberry is trained to help put a value on less tangible contributions to the business.
+We use a range of calculators which we can work through with you to help you choose a suitable level of cover for your key members of staff.

 Moreover, our advice is totally fee-free, so get in touch today on 02074425880 to get started with valuing key people within your business.